 Description Specifies to which audio outputs the auxiliary track of the playlist will be played out.
-Values PRV: The auxiliary track will use the audio outputs normally assigned to the PRV channel.
+Values The following values are possible: PRV: The auxiliary track will use the audio outputs normally assigned to the PRV channel.
 If no PRV channel is available, the Aux Track will not be assigned to any audio output.
-PRV&amp;7-8/15-16: Default value PRV
+PRV&amp;7-8/15-16: The auxiliary track will use the audio outputs normally assigned to the PRV channel if there is one, plus all the audio outputs from 7-8/15-16 that have not yet been assigned to another channel.
+Use this option if you need an auxiliary track without PRV channel available.
+PGM: The auxiliary track will use the audio outputs normally assigned to the PGM channel.
+Default value PRV